rfischer96/website/README.md

 ## Social Engagement

-**Steering committee member @ zis foundation (_March 2019 - present)**
+**Steering committee member @ zis foundation (March 2019 - present)**
--I am a mentor for the zis foundation (est. 1956) which supports youth aged 16-21 in realizing individual projects that are based on travel abroad.
+- I am a mentor for the zis foundation (est. 1956) which supports youth aged 16-21 in realizing individual projects that are based on travel abroad.

 **Tennis Trainer @ Btsv Eintracht Braunschweig (2014 - 2021)**
--Leader of youth and adult group trainings including tournament coaching
+- Leader of youth and adult group trainings including tournament coaching

 **Education Advocate @ ZDF (2018)**
 - Combating educational inequalities and raising awareness of educational issues in numerous talks in schools, specifically within the framework of promoting educational opportunities for first-generation students, culminating in a television documentary on the largest German television network.
 The documentary showcased my efforts and discussion of specialized scholarship programs for first-generation students.